 Should Tomato Seeds Be Soaked Before Planting?

 According to the cooperative extension, there is no need to soak tomato seeds before planting them.
-As long as the growing environment is moist and warm, they should germinate well.
+As long as the growing environment (soil and air above it) is warm with enough moisture, they should germinate well.

 Can You Germinate Tomato Seeds In A Paper Towel?